cupy/cupy/docs/source/tutorial/basic.rst

   The whole procedure is implemented by :class:`~training.Trainer`.
   The way to update parameters (3 and 4) is defined by :class:`~training.Updater`, which can be freely customized.
   The 5 and 6 are implemented by instances of :class:`~training.Extension`, which appends an extra procedure to the training loop.
   Users can freely customize the training procedure by adding extensions.
+Users can also implement their own extensions.

 We will see how to use Trainer in the example section below.